-- o An annual news release distributed to Virginia's media outlets; and - o A message to state employees sent via the state email network.
+- An annual news release distributed to Virginia's media outlets; - Social media postings on the agency's Twitter and LinkedIn accounts; and - A message to state employees sent via the state email network.

 During February of each year, OSIG will publicize the WBPA through a statewide communication to all employees of state government.
 The message will explain the requirements for allegations reported to OSIG under the WBPA.
 The communication will clarify pertinent differences between the WBPA and the State Fraud, Waste and Abuse Hotline regarding rules that govern anonymity and confidentiality.